 Taxi is available everywhere in major tourist cities.
 The starting fare in each city varies, so you’d better check the sticker with fare explanation on the car windows.
 Paying in CNY cash will save you a lot of time.
 Not all taxi drivers are able to speak English.
 Take with you a map captioned with both Chinese and English and show the driver where you want to go.

-The Constitution of RPC Article 32 indicates: "The People's Republic of China protects the lawful rights and interests of foreigners within Chinese territory, and while on Chinese territory foreigners must abide by the law of the People’s Republic of China."
+As indicated on the Constitution of RPC Article 32, foreigner’s lawful rights and interests are protected within Chinese territory while foreigners must abide by the law of the People’s Republic of China within Chinese territory.

-What's the weather like in China and what is the best season to visit China?
+What is the climate like in China, and what is the best season to visit?

-China is a vast country with different climates, but generally speaking, spring is from April to June, summer from June to September, fall from September to October, while winter is from October to March, and usually it is colder and drier in the north in winter, and hotter and more humid in the south in summer.
+China is a vast country with different climates, which range from tropical to high altitude.
+But generally speaking, spring is from April to May, summer from June to August, fall from September to October, while winter is from November to March, and usually it is colder and drier in the north in winter, and hotter and more humid in the south in summer.